ShadowDara/ShadowDara/README.md

 # Hey :3
-I am trying to be a programmer and i am uploading my projects to the Internet lol!
+I am uploading my projects to the Internet lol!

 IDK what i should write here, nobody will ever this, are you?